-BiographyAmerican tenor Robert Watson, a native of Kansas City, is an artist at Deutsche Oper Berlin.
-He made his professional debut as a Noble in Wagner’s Lohengrin with San Francisco Opera.
-The following season, Watson returned to SFO to create the role of Henry Cox in the world premiere of Picker’s Dolores Claiborne.
+BiographyAmerican tenor Robert Watson, a native of Kansas City, made his professional debut as a Noble in Wagner’s LOHENGRIN with San Francisco Opera.
+The following season, he returned to SFO to create the role of Henry Cox in the world premiere of Picker’s DOLORES CLAIBORNE.

 ManagementGermany, Austria and German Switzerland

 Natascha van Randenborgh

 |Beethoven||Symphony no 9|

 |Strauss, R.||Ariadne auf Naxos||Bacchus|

 Important role debuts at the Deutsche Oper BerlinIn his second season as a member of the ensemble at the Deutsche Oper Berlin, once again, several important debuts in big productions await Robert Watson.

 On September 08th he makes his debut as Erik/The Flying Dutchman alongside Martina Welschenbach as Senta in the production by Christian Spuck.
 (Further performance on September 22nd).